AWS CloudWatch is a powerful tool, but it can be tricky to use it for monitoring your AWS Lambda functions. In this post we’ll help you:

 That said, it can still be very useful for understanding the behavior of a function, once you have somehow pinpointed which function to investigate.

-In this post, we took a deep dive into CloudWatch Logs and explored its many features:
+In this post, we took a deep dive into AWS CloudWatch Logs and explored its many features:

 We also discussed the limitations with these features and CloudWatch Logs in general.